-Of the one-hundred fifteen (115) successfully classified institutions, sixty-one (61) are public institutions and fifty-four (54) are private; thirty-seven (37) are classified in Carnegie's Basic Classification as research universities, forty (40) are master's colleges and universities, twenty-eight (28) are baccalaureate colleges, six (6) are community colleges, and four (4) institutions have a specialized focus - arts, medicine, technology.
+Of the one-hundred fifteen (115) successfully classified institutions, sixty-one (61) are public institutions and fifty-four (54) are private; thirty-seven (37) are classified in Carnegie's Basic Classification as research universities, forty (40) are master's colleges and universities, twenty-eight (28) are baccalaureate colleges, six (6) are community colleges and four (4) institutions have a specialized focus - arts, medicine, technology.
 The classified institutions represent campuses in thirty-four (34) states.
-2010 Classified Campus Data (PDF)
+2010 Classified Campus Data (PDF).

 2006 and 2008 Classifications

 In 2006 and 2008, campuses could seek the classification in three categories: Curricular Engagement, Outreach and Partnerships, or both Curricular Engagement and Outreach and Partnerships.
-For 2010, campuses seeking the Community Engagement Classification were no longer able to apply under Curricular Engagement only or Outreach and Partnerships only; there is only one classification that includes substantial commitments in the areas of Curricular Engagement and Outreach & Partnerships.
+For 2010, campuses seeking the Community Engagement Classification were no longer able to apply under Curricular Engagement only or Outreach and Partnerships only; there is only one classification that includes substantial commitments in the areas of Curricular Engagement and Outreach and Partnerships.
 A small number of campuses that received the classification under either Curricular Engagement only or Outreach and Partnerships only submitted applications in 2010 for the additional category.
-Clicking on the highlighted link below will take you to a list of the campuses in the particular category.
+Clicking on the highlighted links below will take you to a list of the campuses in the particular category.

-Curricular Engagement (2006 and 2008) includes institutions where teaching, learning and scholarship engage faculty, students, and community in mutually beneficial and respectful collaboration.
+Curricular Engagement (2006 and 2008) includes institutions where teaching, learning and scholarship engage faculty, students and community in mutually beneficial and respectful collaboration.
 Their interactions address community-identified needs, deepen students’ civic and academic learning, enhance community well-being, and enrich the scholarship of the institution.

 Outreach & Partnerships (2006 and 2008) includes institutions that provided compelling evidence of one or both of two approaches to community engagement.
 Outreach focuses on the application and provision of institutional resources for community use with benefits to both campus and community.
-Partnerships focuses on collaborative interactions with community and related scholarship for the mutually beneficial exchange, exploration, and application of knowledge, information, and resources (research, capacity building, economic development, etc.).
+Partnerships focuses on collaborative interactions with community and related scholarship for the mutually beneficial exchange, exploration and application of knowledge, information and resources (research, capacity building, economic development, etc.).

 Curricular Engagement and Outreach & Partnerships (2006, 2008, and 2010) includes institutions with substantial commitments in both areas described above.